Reason homepage banner

 Catholic Teaching

-The Bible and Tradition are equally authoritative channels of God's revelation.
-"Both Scripture and Tradition must be accepted and honored with equal sentiments of devotion and reverence" (82). "'Sacred Tradition and Sacred Scripture make up a single sacred deposit of the Word of God,' in which, as in a mirror, the pilgrim Church contemplates God, the source of all her riches" (97).
-"We believe all 'that which is contained in the word of God, written or handed down, and which the Church proposes for belief as divinely revealed'" (182).
+The Bible and Tradition are equally authoritative sources of God’s revelation.
+"Both Scripture and Tradition must be accepted and honored with equal sentiments of devotion and reverence" (82). "‘Sacred Tradition and Sacred Scripture make up a single sacred deposit of the Word of God,’ in which, as in a mirror, the pilgrim Church contemplates God, the source of all her riches" (97).
+"We believe all ‘that which is contained in the word of God, written or handed down, and which the Church proposes for belief as divinely revealed’" (182).

 Biblical Teaching